MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Set-Location.md

 characters, enclose it in single quotation marks.
 Single quotation marks tell PowerShell not to interpret any characters as escape sequences.

-PowerShell keeps a history of the last 20 locations you have set.
-If the path is the `-` character, then the new working location will be the previous working location in history (if it exists).
-Similarly, if the path is the `+` character, then the new working location will be the next working location in history (if it exists).
-This is similar to using `Pop-Location` and `Push-Location` except that the history is a list, not a stack, and is implicitly tracked, not manually controlled.
-Currently, there is no way to view the history list.

 ```yaml
 Type: String
 Parameter Sets: LiteralPath